a740g/Libxmp-64/README.md

 ## FEATURES

 - Easy plug-&-play API optimized for demos & games
-- Works with the 64-bit QB64 complier (unlike RhoSigma's library that is 32-bit only)
+- Works with the 64-bit QB64-PE complier (unlike RhoSigma's library that is 32-bit only)
-- Works on Windows (64-bit) and Linux (64-bit)
+- Works on Windows, Linux & macOS
 - Demo player that shows how to use the library

 ## API